Patras Yusaf

-Patras Yusaf was the Bishop of the Roman Catholic Diocese of Multan from 1984 until his death in 1998.
+Patras Yusaf was the Bishop of the Roman Catholic Diocese of Multan, Pakistan, from 1984 until his death in 1998.

 Yusaf was born in Francisabad, Pakistan on 29 July 1936.
 He received his religious training at the Christ the King Seminary (Pakistan) and was ordained a priest on 29 December 1965.

 He was appointed as vicar general of Faisalabad diocese in 1970.
 He obtained a degree in moral theology in Rome in 1976, after which he taught at Christ the King Seminary in Karachi.
 He also wrote a book in the Urdu language on the Christian family.
 He served as the fourth national director of Caritas Pakistan from 1986 to 1998.

 On 19 December 1981 Pope John Paul II appointed him Auxiliary Bishop of Multan.
-He was Ordained Bishop on 19 February 1982.
+He was ordained Bishop on 19 February 1982.
 He was appointed Bishop of Multan on 20 October 1984.

 In 1989 he also served on the Muslim Christian Dialogue and Major Seminary commissions of the Catholic Bishops' Conference of Pakistan.